sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE: Launchpad</summary>

+{: .warning}
+None of the iMMERSE shaders will work properly without it, always have it enabled.

 iMMERSE Launchpad is a helper shader, in so, there won't be a whole lot of changes you can see on screen, or require configuring from the user.

 However, there are a few arguments that the user might want to enable, or disable.

+Install the shader normally and then enable `iMMERSE Launchpad (enable and move to the top!)
+[MartysMods_LAUNCHPAD.fx]` in the `Home` tab of ReShade.

 ---